Ewuare Osayande

+Ewuare Xola Osayande is an American poet, political activist, author, and lecturer.
+He currently lives in Philadelphia, PA, US.

+Overview

-Ewuare Xola Osayande is an American poet, political activist, author and lecturer.
-He is the founder of Talking Drum Communications, co-founder and director of POWER (People Organized Working to Eradicate Racism), and creator of Project ONUS: Redefining Black Manhood.
-He has written 14 books and given more than 500 lectures in locations ranging from prisons to Harvard University.
-Currently, he is Anti-Oppression Coordinator with Mennonite Central Committee.
+Osayande is the founder of Talking Drum Communications, co-founder and director of POWER (People Organized Working to Eradicate Racism), and creator of Project ONUS: Redefining Black Manhood.
+He has written 16 books and given more than 500 lectures in locations ranging from prisons to Harvard University.
+He was the Anti-Oppression Coordinator with Mennonite Central Committee from 2012 to 2016, as well as being the Chief Diversity Officer at the American Friends Service Committee.

 Biography

 Ewuare X. Osayande was born in Camden, New Jersey.
 He became a committed social justice activist and organizer while a student at Fairleigh Dickinson University.
 Following the 1990 fatal shooting of Phillip Pannell Jr., a 14-year-old African American shot by a white policeman in Teaneck, New Jersey, Osayande organized protests and raised awareness about racially motivated police brutality.
-For over a decade, he has continued to analyze American culture and to educate people of all races about the history and current reality of racism and other forms of oppression.
+For more than a decade, he continued to analyze American culture and educate people of all races about the history and current reality of racism and other forms of oppression.